Collections of Selected John Jay Correspondence

 Johnson, Herbert A. John Jay, 1745-1829.
 Albany: N.Y.
 State American Revolution Bicentennial Commission, 1970.
 A brief but useful overview of Jay’s life.

 ——.
 John Jay, Colonial Lawyer.
 New York: Garland, 1989.
 Jay’s pre-revolutionary career as a practicing attorney.

 Frank Monaghan.
 John Jay: Defender of Liberty.
 New York: Bobbs-Merrill, 1935.
-The only full-scale modern biography of Jay that draws on Jay’s personal papers; after more than sixty years, however, badly outdated.
+This biography draws on Jay’s personal papers; after more than sixty years, however, badly outdated.